 Day 3: FLY TO KAHILTNA BASE CAMP • 7,300' | 2,225m

-After breakfast we will meet at K2 Aviation for the bush plane flight to Base Camp, weather permitting.
-The spectacular scenic flight takes approx. 45 minutes to Base Camp at 7,300' on the S.E. fork of the Kahiltna Glacier, approximately 20 miles distant and 13,000' below the South Peak of Denali, at 20,320'.
+After breakfast we meet at K2 Aviation for the bush plane flight to Kahiltna Base Camp, weather permitting.
+The spectacular scenic flight takes approximately 45 minutes.
+Kahiltna Base Camp lies at 7,300' on the S.E. fork of the Kahiltna Glacier, approximately 20 miles distant and 13,000' below the South Peak of Denali, at 20,320'.
 At Base Camp we rig our sleds and review mountaineering skills needed for the climb ahead.

 Days 4 - 19: THE EXPEDITION